-India has 266 million illiterate people, accounting for one-third of the world’s illiterate population.
-Despite the Right to Education Act passed in 2009, that mandates free and compulsory education to all children ages 6-14 years, inadequate facilities, poor quality of education, seasonal migrations and gender biases have led to low learning levels and subsequent high dropout rates.
+India has 266 million people who cannot read, accounting for one-third of the world’s illiterate population.
+Despite the Right to Education Act passed in 2009, that mandates free and compulsory education to all children ages 6-14 years, inadequate facilities, lack of access to quality education, seasonal migrations and gender biases have led to low learning levels and subsequent high dropout rates.

-In primary grades, 4.34 percent children drop out with this number increasing to as high as 17.86 percent by secondary school.
+In primary grades, 4.34 percent of children drop out with this number increasing to as high as 17.86 percent by secondary school.
 In 2018, UNICEF estimated that 8.1 million children were not enrolled in school, the majority belonging to disadvantaged groups.
-If drastic measures are not taken to reverse this trend, it is estimated that this number will continue to rise, especially in disadvantaged communities.
+If drastic measures are not taken to reverse this trend, it is estimated that this number will continue to rise, especially in historically under-resourced communities.

 Girls also face unique obstacles to their education both inside and outside of school.
 During the last couple of decades, a number of policy measures have been taken to promote girls’ education, yet gender disparities in education persist.
 Around 39 percent of adolescent girls ages 15-18 are not attending any educational institution, and around two thirds are engaged in household activities or child labor.
 Early marriage also plays a large role in keeping girls out of secondary school.
 One in every three child brides in the world is a girl in India.